Conor-Fleming/task/README.md

 git clone https://github.com/Conor-Fleming/Wildfire-Task
 ```

-From here you can simply use `$ go run main.go` and it will start the server.
+From here you can simply use `$ go run .` and it will start the server.

 Once running, in another terminal you can use curl to make requests to ```localhost:8080```
 ```